cn23070/cn23070.github.io/_posts/2024-07-12-M3-Security-and-Risk-Management-April-2024 Summary.md

 ![Qualitative vs. Quantitative During Lecturecast1](/Modules/3/img/3.png)

+My summary learning on the two methods are as follows:

 ##### Qualitative method:

-Used for lower value assets, or numerical data is missing, or when risk stakeholders do not have qualitative assessment skillsets
+- Used for lower value assets, or numerical data is missing, or when risk stakeholders do not have qualitative assessment skillsets
-Threats and vulnerabilities are usually assigned a value of high, medium or low
+- Threats and vulnerabilities are usually assigned a value of high, medium or low

 ##### Quantitative method:

-Well defined mathematical calculation that often uses probability and game theory
+- Well defined mathematical calculation that often uses probability and game theory

 Hubbard(2009) argues that quantitive assessments are more useful then qualitative assessments and should be preferred.